 After the failure of SMAP L-band radar, European Union’s Copernicus Sentinel-1 synthetic aperture radar data with a full global land coverage every 12 days starting mid-2017 were used as a surrogate.
 The SMAP-Sentinel-1 combined data have been used to produce soil moisture products at a spatial resolution of 3 km since June 2018.

 Calibration and Validation (Cal/Val)

 Like any complex scientific instrument, the SMAP observatory’s data must be calibrated and validated so that the processed soil moisture and freeze-thaw data are accurate.
 For SMAP, this is immensely complicated because the data must be checked over the very diverse soil types, land cover, topography, weather and other atmospheric conditions that occur over the Earth’s varied continents and that can also change over the seasons.
 This is a step-wise process that starts with calibrating the lowest-level (“Level 1”) raw data from the instrument (radar “backscatter” and radiometer “brightness temperature”) against known ‘standards’, including other calibrated aircraft & spacecraft instruments and different well-characterized locations around the globe, including the amazon forest canopy and the oceans.
-Uncalibrated (‘beta’) Level 1 data will be released 3 months after commissioning is completed, and fully calibrated Level 1 data will be released 6 months after commissioning.
+Uncalibrated (‘beta’) Level 1 data were released 3 months after commissioning was completed, and fully calibrated Level 1 data were released 6 months after commissioning.

-At the end of the mission’s useful life, the observatory will be undergo a disposal process that will safely remove it from Earth’s orbit in a relatively short amount of time (less than 25 years), so that it does not remain in orbit as a source of debris to threaten other operating missions.
+At the end of the mission’s useful life, the observatory will undergo a disposal process that will safely remove it from Earth’s orbit in a relatively short amount of time (less than 25 years), so that it does not remain in orbit as a source of debris to threaten other operating missions.